aaronzq/note-gitbook/optics/simu_microscope.md

 E22 = reshape(E2', [fovN/scale, fovN/scale]);
 E22 = E22';
 ```
-Very time comsuming when image resolution is high (Time consumption is acceptable ).
+Very time comsuming when image resolution is high (in practice, time consumption is acceptable only when resolution is several hundred).
 But there is no limitation from sampling issue.
 In another word, it doesn't affect the accuracy if we use a small sampling number, in contrast to following FFT-based methods.

 2. Fresnel Transfer Function (TF) Propagator